 Walking with nowhere to go

 Rather than lying awake, agitated that you’re not sleeping, get up and have a wander to shift the attention out of your head and into your body.
-You can walk up and down a corridor or room, or round in a circle, arms wherever they feel most natural, feet preferably bare.
+You can walk up and down a corridor or room, or round in a circle, arms wherever they feel most natural, feet preferably bare.#1 Begin by standing up straight and still, and sending your attention around your whole body.

 #2 Notice how your weight is distributed by your feet.
 Shift to one side and peel the heel of the opposite foot off the floor.
 Notice how the sensations change.
 Which part of your foot comes into contact with the floor first?
 Do the same with the other foot then slowly walk step by step.